By law every child born in England and Wales must be registered in the district where the birth took place.

 You'll have 30 minutes to fill in the online form to book your appointment.
 If you don't complete your booking within this time you'll lose your chosen appointment slot.

 You'll save time at your appointment if you order and pay for birth certificates online when making your booking.
 See our registration charges for certificate costs.
 You can also pay for certificates at your appointment with a debit or credit card if you're not yet sure how many you want.
 Please note, we're not able to accept any payments in cash.

 If you're not able to attend after making your appointment, please cancel your booking to free the time up for someone else.
 Your confirmation email includes details of how to do this.

 Attending your appointment

 When attending your appointment please use the entrance on the Lancaster Gate side of the building, next to the fountains.

 Please make sure you arrive for your appointment on time; if you're more than five minutes late we won't be able to see you and you'll need to book a new appointment slot.

 Registering by declaration

-If you're unable to visit one of our offices, you can arrange to register your baby by declaration at any other register office in England and Wales.
-Please ask us for more information about this option.
+If you're unable to visit us to register a birth you can arrange to register your baby by declaration at any other register office in England and Wales.
+Please contact us for more information about this.